What Chicagoland fundraisers say about our Midwest Conference

 Closing Plenary Session WHEN THE APPLE IS RIPE IT WILL FALL: GETTING TO THE CORE OF THE MATTER

 Presented by Joshua D. Hale, Big Shoulders Fund This session was sponsored by The Chicago Community Trust

 Joshua Hale is President and CEO of the Big Shoulders Fund.
 Big Shoulders has helped establish a trajectory of success for the 90 inner-city Catholic schools it supports, which runs contrary to the national trends of mass Catholic school closures.
 Over the past ten years, Big Shoulders more than tripled its donor and volunteer base, supported the unprecedented growth of enrollment in its elementary schools for four consecutive years, and increased the number of students it supports with scholarships from 2,000 to more than 6,000.
 Big Shoulders recently broke fundraising records with more than $10.5M raised for its Joseph Cardinal Bernardin Humanitarian Award Dinner in May 2014.

 During his session, Mr. Hale provided an inspirational take on our work here at home, focused on creating the right conditions for our work in philanthropy and re-centering on the purpose of our work.
 Learn more...

-This year, we were proud to present a track designed specifically for fundraisers who occupy management positions in the field.
+In 2014, we were proud to present a track designed specifically for fundraisers who occupy management positions in the field.
 Karen Osborne and Travis Carley, CCS guided attendees through workshops pertaining to the unique challenges they face as fundraisers and leaders.
 Topics for discussion included: - The role of leadership in campaigns - Management and leadership IQ - Managing through strategic questioning - Time management and work/life balance